 The DoubleBucket will take this data and estimate the required savings to meet these goals.
 In this case, that amount is a little less than \$1.2m.
 Then, an annuity table (see figure 1 below) will be generated that specifies where assets should be invested and the withdrawal percentage for each year.
 Asset diversification becomes more conservative in each year of retirement, saving cash for the end.
-This is how the DoubleBucket guarantees that the principal will last.
-The withdrawal percentage changes at the inflection points of each phase (these phases are shaded in the figures).
+This is how the DoubleBucket guarantees the principal will last.
+Notice that the withdrawal percentage changes at the inflection points of each phase (these phases are shaded in the figure below).